-22.2 Customer responsibility related to specific, in particular safety-relevant applications
+Customer responsibility related to specific, in particular safety-relevant applications

 It has to be clearly pointed out that the possibility of a malfunction of electronic components or failure before the end of the usual lifetime cannot be completely eliminated in the current state of the art, even if the products are operated within the range of the specifications.
-The same statement is valid for all software sourcecode and firmware parts contained in or used with or for products in the wireless connectivity and sensor product range of Würth Elektronik eiSos GmbH & Co.
+The same statement is valid for all software source code and firmware parts contained in or used with or for products in the wireless connectivity and sensor product range of Würth Elektronik eiSos GmbH & Co.
 KG.
 In certain customer applications requiring a high level of safety and especially in customer applications in which the malfunction or failure of an electronic component could endanger human life or health, it must be ensured by most advanced technological aid of suitable design of the customer application that no injury or damage is caused to third parties in the event of malfunction or failure of an electronic component.

-22.3 Best care and attention
+Best care and attention

-Any product-specific data sheets, manuals, application notes, PCN's, warnings and cautions must be strictly observed in the most recent versions and matching to the products firmware revisions.
-This documents can be downloaded from the product specific sections on the wireless connectivity homepage.
+Any product-specific data sheets, manuals, application notes, PCNs, warnings and cautions must be strictly observed in the most recent versions and matching to the products revisions.
+These documents can be downloaded from the product specific sections on the wireless connectivity and sensors homepage.

-22.4 Customer support for product specifications
+Customer support for product specifications

 Some products within the product range may contain substances, which are subject to restrictions in certain jurisdictions in order to serve specific technical requirements.
 Necessary information is available on request.
-In this case, the field sales engineer or the internal sales person in charge should be contacted who will be happy to support in this matter.
+In this case, the Business Development Engineer (BDM) or the internal sales person in charge should be contacted who will be happy to support in this matter.

-22.5 Product improvements
+Product improvements

 Due to constant product improvement, product specifications may change from time to time.
 As a standard reporting procedure of the Product Change Notification (PCN) according to the JEDEC-Standard, we inform about major changes.
-In case of further queries regarding the PCN, the field sales engineer, the internal sales person or the technical support team in charge should be contacted.
-The basic responsibility of the customer as per section 22.1 and 22.2 remains unaffected.
-All wireless connectivity module driver software "wireless connectivity SDK" and it's source codes as well as all PC software tools are not subject to the Product Change Notification information process.
+In case of further queries regarding the PCN, the Business Development Engineer (BDM), the internal sales person or the technical support team in charge should be contacted.
+The basic responsibility of the customer as per section 23 and 23 remains unaffected.

+All software like "wireless connectivity SDK", "Sensor SDK" or other source codes as well as all PC software tools are not subject to the Product Change Notification information process.

-22.6 Product life cycle
+Product life cycle

-Due to technical progress and economical evaluation we also reserve the right to discontinue production and delivery of products.
+Due to technical progress and economical evaluation, we also reserve the right to discontinue production and delivery of products.
 As a standard reporting procedure of the Product Termination Notification (PTN) according to the JEDEC-Standard we will inform at an early stage about inevitable product discontinuance.
 According to this, we cannot ensure that all products within our product range will always be available.
-Therefore, it needs to be verified with the field sales engineer or the internal sales person in charge about the current product availability expectancy before or when the product for application design-in disposal is considered.
+Therefore, it needs to be verified with the Business Development Engineer (BDM) or the internal sales person in charge about the current product availability expectancy before or when the product for application design-in disposal is considered.
 The approach named above does not apply in the case of individual agreements deviating from the foregoing for customer-specific products.

-22.7 Property rights
+Property rights